Carl Jung And The Shadow

 The Shadow Impulse

-These elements of the psyche which are dug deep into the depths of the unconscious manifest themselves through projections.
-Projections are in short the outward manifestations of the shadow exerted upon our behaviour.
+These elements of the psyche are those in the depths of the unconscious and manifest themselves through projections.
+Projections are the outward manifestations of the shadow on our behaviour.
 Dirty moods, maniacal impulses, hurtful will, etc. They are the remnants of previously shunned behaviour that has remained locked away absent of the light of day.

 Much like the universality of good versus evil, there is a battle waged within the self between the well-learned behaviours of our socialisation and the depraved, unsocial behaviours comprising the shadow.

-Our shadow is equal in depravity to whatever your highest potential for good is.
+The depths of your shadow are balanced by the height or your goodness.
 Each person must contend for both the good and evil which lies within.

 “The sad truth is that real life consists of a complex of inexorable opposites – day and night, birth and death, happiness and misery, good and evil.
 We are not even sure that one will prevail over the other, that good will overcome evil, or joy defeat pain. life is a battleground.
 It always has been, and always will be”Carl Jung